CompCogNeuro/sims/ch6/attn/README.md

 Let's step through the network structure and connectivity, which was completely pre-specified (i.e., the network was not trained, and no learning takes place, because it was easier to hand-construct this simple architecture).
 As you can see, the network has mutually interconnected *Spatial* and *Object* pathways feeding off of a V1-like layer that contains a spatially mapped feature array.
 In this simple case, we're assuming that each "object" is represented by a single distinct feature in this array, and also that space is organized along a single dimension.
 Thus, the first row of units represents the first object's feature (which serves as the cue stimulus) in each of 7 locations, and the second row represents the second object's feature (which serves as the target) in these same 7 locations.

-* Now select `r.Wt` in the NetView and click on the object and spatial units to see how they function via their connectivity patterns.
+* Now select `Wts / r.Wt` in the Network and click on the object and spatial units to see how they function via their connectivity patterns.

 The object processing pathway has a sequence of 3 increasingly spatially invariant layers of representations, with each unit collapsing over 3 adjacent spatial locations of the object-defining feature in the layer below.
 Note that the highest, fully spatially invariant level of the object pathway plays the role of the output layer, and is used for measuring the reaction time to detect objects.
-This happens by stopping settling whenever the *target* output (object 2) gets above an activity of .6 (if this doesn't happen, settling stops after 220 cycles).
+This happens by stopping settling whenever the *target* output (object 2) gets above an activity of .5 (if this doesn't happen, settling stops after 220 cycles).

 The spatial processing pathway has a sequence of two layers of spatial representations, differing in the level of spatial resolution.
 As in the object pathway, each unit in the spatial pathway represents 3 adjacent spatial locations, but unlike the object pathway, these units are not sensitive to particular features.
 Two units per location provide distributed representations in both layers of the spatial pathway.
 This redundancy will be useful for demonstrating the effects of partial damage to this pathway.